 We have become the first line of defense in trying to stop this enormous problem.To do that we need all information and education we can get to fight this in our society today.

-We Must Insist on Privacy of Personal Information
+We Must Insist On Information Privacy In Public

 Maybe they overheard something you said as you talk on your phone?

-I personally have a pet peeve with hospitals and doctors offices that make you stand there and verbally give them out loud all your personal information.
+I personally have a pet peeve with hospitals and doctors offices.
+They make you stand there publicly and verbally give out loud all your personal information.

 Or they repeat it, out loud in front of all the people seated in the office.
 It’s the perfect opportunity for someone to simply record it on their phone.

 Today the crooks are much more sophisticated.
 Phishing emails asking about missing data somewhere or money you have won in some phony contest.